-I’ll be upfront with you and let you know that I have zero experience in the mobile app space.
-However, I still understand the underlying strategy play here and also recognize that mobile app marketing is one of the leading digital marketing trends in 2018.
+I'll be upfront with you and let you know that I have zero experience in the mobile app space.
+However, I still understand the underlying strategy play here and also recognize that mobile app marketing is one of the leading online marketing trends in 2019.

 As is true with Google, iTunes, Pinterest, and YouTube, the Apple App Store and the Google Play Store are search engines.
 If you create an app for your niche, that app can be found as people search.

 If your app is super useful or entertaining or what have you, people will talk about it and word will spread.

 You can get blogs to write about your app.
 You can get podcast guest spots to talk about your app.
 You could potentially do an app as a joint venture opportunity.

 It's not just marketing though.
 Your app can be a direct source of serious revenue.
 Even a free app can generate a ton of revenue either with ads or with "in-app purchases," which are paid add-ons or upgrades inside the app.

 Here's a basic 3-step marketing strategy with mobile apps:

 - Plan, design, and develop a useful app in your niche (typically listed as free + in-app purchases)